Spectral stability and instability of solitary waves of the Dirac equation with concentrated nonlinearity: Proof of Theorem

-We point out that in the case $\omega=0$, the jump condition \eqref{nu-a-b} becomes trivial, and $c_1$ and $c_2$ in \eqref{psi-o-e} could take arbitrary values.
-Then the two terms in the right-hand side of \eqref{psi-o-e} are linearly independent eigenvectors corresponding to eigenvalue $\lambda=2\omega\jj=0$, proving that the geometric multiplicity of eigenvalue zero of $\bfA$ restricted to $\bfX\sb{\mbox{\rm odd-even-odd-even}}$ is equal to two.
+In the case $\omega=0$, the jump condition \eqref{nu-a-b} becomes trivial, and $c_1$ and $c_2$ in \eqref{psi-o-e} could take arbitrary values.
+Then the two terms in the right-hand side of \eqref{psi-o-e} are linearly independent eigenvectors corresponding to eigenvalue $\lambda=2\omega\jj=0$ of $\bfA$ restricted to $\bfX\sb{\mbox{\rm odd-even-odd-even}}$, proving that its geometric multiplicity equals two.